Jamaican toto recipe – Toto (Pronounced toe toe) is a grain free version of this Caribbean coconut cake infused with nutmeg, ginger and allspice.

 Also, ground almonds are partial to eggs as opposed to milk.
 The structure of this flourless cakes seem to uphold with the use of more eggs with little to no milk.
 Therefore, you will notice that my rendition omits the use of milk yet yield a foolproof result.

-Tips on how to make the best gluten free toto
+Tips on how to make Jamaican toto – gluten free

 - Separate the yolks from the egg whites, whisk and fold them into the cake batter to make the cake fluffy.